Sitting, Staying, and Coming Soon…

 Pups ‘n’ Pride

 We were thrilled to partake in our first NYC Street Clinic in conjunction with World Pride 2019 in June.
 It was a wonderful example of what can happen when multiple organizations work towards a common goal: providing veterinary and human health services for people and their pets who otherwise would not have access to such care.
 SO many thanks to everyone who gave their time, talent, and hearts to making this event a success, including My Dog Is My Home, Positive Tails, Orchard Grocer, Moo Shoes, Dog Guy Foundation, Boehringer Ingelheim, Hills Pet, AVMA Pride, NYCACC, Planned Parenthood, Suburbia Roller Derby, and all the NYC veterinarians, vet techs, and volunteers.
+Click here for the first report of its kind examining the struggles and composition of families experiencing homelessness with companion animals in NYC.

 You’re Only As Good As The Company You Keep…